 Academic research shows that this is an important aspect of recovery.
 Clients are encouraged to explore their spirituality which has often been a neglected area of their lives.

-Weather permitting, clients are taken to a local picnic area every Saturday.
+Covid lockdown regulations and weather permitting, clients are taken to a local picnic area every Saturday.
 Clients are given the opportunity to hike, fish, tube, swim or just relax in the beautiful surrounds of Underberg.
 Horse riding can be arranged according to suitability.

 Riverview is equipped with a gym and small swimming pool for hot summer days.
-We offer early morning walks.